 If you are a sports lover, Ottawa is the perfect place for you.
-Not only does Ottawa have its own NHL team, the Ottawa Senators, but they also have their own CFL Team, the Redblacks.
+Not only does Ottawa have its own NHL team, the Ottawa Senators, but they also have its own CFL Team, the Redblacks.
 Plus, there are arenas set up for both so catching a live game is very doable.

 Ottawa has one canal dividing it into two called the Rideau Canal.
 In both the summer and the winter this is a hotspot for many reasons.
 In the summer people head to this canal to walk along it and bask in the beauty of the city or take their boat on it.
 However, the winter is when the canal really shines!
-During the coldest months of winter, the canal is transformed into a 7.8km skating rink which makes it the longest in the world.
+During the coldest months of winter, the canal is transformed into a 7.8 km skating rink which makes it the longest in the world.

 Ottawa is a capital city that holds more than what meets the eye.
 There is much more to this vibrant and young city than just government buildings and it is a great place to visit for all ages.

 Atlantic Canada’s coasts and natural resources, including fishing, farming, forestry and mining, have made these provinces an important part of Canada’s history and development.
-The east coast vibe is definitely laid back, friendly and has a strong sense of community.
+The east coast vibe is definitely laid back, and friendly and has a strong sense of community.
 The Atlantic Ocean brings cool winters and cool humid summers.
 And it is home to 2.3 million people.